therapy office

 I completed my Masters in Clinical Social Work at the University of Calgary with a specialization in Adult Mental Health and Addictions.
 My undergraduate degree was in Sociology, where I focused on gender, sexuality and race.

 In Montreal I worked with unhoused indigenous folks at a warming shelter and an emergency covid isolation unit.
 I also worked in Iqaluit, Nunavut at a youth group home.
-In Calgary, I was a caseworker with newly housed people in active addiction, and an intern therapist in a detox/recovery center.
+In Calgary, I was a caseworker with newly housed people who use substances, and an intern therapist in a detox/recovery center.

 My Professional Background